mdfarragher/TCS/README.md

 * A view or stored procedure or Synapse notebook to calculate the table of teans ranked by position in the race.
 * A PowerBI dashboard that displays a world map with the current location of each racing team, and a table with the teams ranked by position in the race.

-You will have completed the business case when your PowerBI report correctly shows the position and ranking of each sailing team in the race.
-The report should update live when new data arrives from the running Python sailing simulator.
+You will have completed the business case when your PowerBI dashboard correctly shows the position and ranking of each sailing team in the race.

 ## Challenges

 During the business case, you will need to address several challenges:

 * The Python app occasionally produces garbled data.
-How are you going to ensure that only clean data arrives in the PowerBI report?
+How are you going to ensure that only clean data arrives in the PowerBI dashboard?
 * How are you going to calculate the ranked list of sailing teams?
 How will you calculate who is ahead in the race?
 * Which data service are you going to use for the batch-processing path in the Lambda Architecture?
-* How will you present your data in the PowerBI report?
+* How will you present your data in the PowerBI dashboard?

 There are multiple solutions for each challenge.